Medicare’s 2018 Annual Election Period (AEP) is upon us. As with previous years, it begins on 15 October and ends on 7 December.

 The single biggest mistake we see every year is seniors staying with the plan(s) they enrolled in the previous year, or several years ago.
 This can be a very costly mistake.

 Plans change from year to year.
 With each new plan year carriers are allowed to change monthly A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
-In the federal Medicare program, there are four different types of premiums. ..., the formulary (drug list), A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.... and more.
+In the federal Medicare program, there are four different types of premiums. ..., the A formulary is a list of prescription drugs covered by a prescription drug plan or another insurance plan offering prescription drug benefits.
+Medications not on a plan's formulary are generally not covered.... (drug list), A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share.... and more.
 Plus, the plan’s quality rating changes, which we’ll get to next.

 In short, if you don’t compare your current plan’s 2017 premiums, deductibles and coverage with its 2017 competitors, you could be leaving a lot of money on the table.
 This is particularly true if you enrolled in a brand new plan.
 New plans are notorious for raising premiums and switching around their formularies after getting seniors to enroll.